-If you have not yet paid the tuition and fees in full, bring your method of payment for tuition balance, fees, etc. CCBC accepts Visa or MasterCard, personal checks, money orders, cash, or Traveler’s Checks.
-Tuition is due prior to Arrival Day.
+If you have not yet paid the tuition and fees in full, bring your method of payment for tuition balance, fees, etc. CCBC accepts Visa or MasterCard, personal checks, money orders, or cash.
+Tuition is normally due two weeks prior to Arrival Day.

-» Cash for dorm cleaning and bathroom supplies (roommates each pitch in a few dollars)
+such as dorm cleaning and bathroom supplies (roommates each pitch in a few dollars).

 WHAT NOT TO BRING: